nf-core/viralrecon/docs/output.md

 ### SAMtools

-The resulting BAM files are further processed with [SAMtools](http://samtools.sourceforge.net/) for co-ordinate sorting and indexing of the alignments.
-SAMtools was also used to generate read mapping statistics at various stages in the pipeline.
+Bowtie 2 BAM files are further processed with [SAMtools](http://samtools.sourceforge.net/) to coordinate sort and index the alignments, as well as to generate read mapping statistics.

 **Output files:**